-3.3.15 ARCHAEOLOGICAL SITE INVENTORY (ASI)
+3.3.16 ARCHAEOLOGICAL SITE INVENTORY (ASI)

 The Archaeological Site Inventory (ASI) is a collection of archaeological sites, mounds, unmarked cemeteries, marked cemeteries, and cultural sites (at the town level) throughout Wisconsin.
 The Wisconsin Historical Society's Division of Historic Preservation maintains the inventory.
 Similar to the AHI, the ASI is not a comprehensive or complete list; it only includes sites reported to the Historical Society.
 The Historical Society estimates that less than 1% of the state's archaeological sites have been identified.
+Contact the Wisconsin Historical Society for more information about the inventory.

 Table 3.3.3 lists the archeological sites in the jurisdiction compiled by John H. Broihahn of the Office of State Archeology, Historic Preservation Division of the Wisconsin Historical Society.